 - Walk through your plant and inspect your pressing pads.

 - Look carefully and know the state of your business.
 Seeing is a powerful thing.

 The point is, if you can get really crisp insights, you can begin to be a better boss and owner.
 Not only will that give you more peace of mind, it’ll also make you much more consistent, which is what leaders need to be steady, kind, and focused.

-I’ve met owners who are real go-getters, who never quit.
-They might not even know what they are hunting, but they hunt so relentlessly, and they hit their numbers.
-Like sharks they are always swimming.
+I’ve met owners who are real go-getters and never quit.
+They might not even know what's being hunted, but they hunt so relentlessly, tangible results are reached.
+Almost like sharks, they are always swimming.

 Conversely, I’ve seen other owners who are master planners.
-They can tell you everything about their business, the market, the latest trends, on and on.
-They know when to cut their losses and when to put their shoulder into it.
-But they don’t pick up the phone and talk with their customers.
+They can tell you everything about their business, the market, and latest trends.
+They know when to capitalize on something and when to cut their losses, but they don’t know when to pick up the phone and talk with their customers.

 In my opinion, the best owners make a commitment to trying something new every day in order to further improve their work ethic.
 Continuously proving they have the grit it takes to be a great manager, yet also being strategic when it comes to the business and its resources.